-Train Accident Attorneys in Chicago
+Train Accident Attorney Chicago

 According to the U.S. Department of Transportation, there are about 5,800 train-car crashes each year in the country.
 Of these accidents, 600 people die and 2,300 are left injured.
 Train accidents are extremely tragic accidents due to the number of people that can be held in a train.
 They can cause mass destruction in the blink of an eye and leave a person disabled, paralyzed, or dead.
 These cases involve accidents between trains or accidents between one train and one car.

 At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
-If you or a loved one has been injured from a train accident, contact our office today for a free consultation.
+If you or a loved one has been injured from a train accident, contact our personal injury law office today for a free consultation.

 What Causes Train Accidents?